This article appeared originally in Gulf News: link to original article

 Even then, today’s international trade system is not as modest as the one that Ricardo envisioned for his two-country, two-commodity (or three-commodity) model.
 Neither are today’s strenuous currency devaluations as unpretentious as his unintended reference to monetary devaluation.

-The last question that I want to leave you with: can comparative advantage be re-conceptualised for today’s trade?
+The last thought that I want to leave you with: can comparative advantage be re-conceptualised for today’s trade?